spdx/spdx-spec/chapters/package-information.md

 ### 7.10.2 Intent

-Eliminate confusion over which version or modification of a specific package the SPDX document references by providing a unique identifier of the package.
+Verify, based on the binary blob, which version or modification of a specific package content the SPDX document references.
+This verification enables a recipient to determine if any bits in the original package have been changed but does not specify which bits.

 ### 7.10.3 Examples